pulumi/registry/themes/default/content/registry/packages/azure/installation-configuration.md

 Do as instructed to log in.
 After completed, `az login` will return and you are ready to go.

 {{% notes type="info" %}}
-If you're using Government, China, or German Clouds, you'll need to configure the Azure CLI to work with that cloud.
-Do so by running `az cloud set --name <Cloud>`, where `<Cloud>` is one of `AzureUSGovernment`, `AzureChinaCloud`, or `AzureGermanCloud`.
+If you're using Government or China Clouds, you'll need to configure the Azure CLI to work with that cloud.
+Do so by running `az cloud set --name <Cloud>`, where `<Cloud>` is one of `AzureUSGovernment` or `AzureChinaCloud`.
 {{% /notes %}}

 The Azure CLI, and thus Pulumi, will use the Default Subscription by default.
 You can override the subscription by setting your subscription ID to the `id` output from `az account list`'s output: